SAP-samples/teched2022-XP260/exercises/ex4/README.md

 <br><img src="/exercises/ex4/images/AssignRolestoRoleCollection3.png" width="50%">

-8. Go to the users column and enter the email address of your user you are currently logged in to the cockpit.
+8. Go to the "Users" column and enter the email address of your user you are currently logged in to the cockpit.
 This can be either the user of the Default Identity Provider "BTP<XY>@example.com" or the user of your custom identity provider (bestrun0X-platform), which is "TechEdIAS@bestrun.com".
 Enter it in the "ID" field and the "Email" field.

 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection1.png" width="50%">